Remediation

 - Go to

-Part 2 - Capture audit logs (diagnostic settings is for example only, send these logs to the appropriate data sink for your logging needs)β
+Part 2 - Capture audit logs (diagnostic settings are examples only, send these logs to the appropriate data sink for your logging needs)β

 - Under Monitoring, select